 Other Europeans live and visit the area, but the majority are Italian.
 The locals welcome their arrival, because that means they bring their money which supports the local economy.

-Back in Mambrui Kenya
+From Malindi Kenya Back to Mambrui Kenya

-I am staying in a two bedroom villa in Mambrui near the beach.
+I am staying in a two bedroom villa in Mambrui Kenya near the beach.
 Yes, it has a ceiling and is very comfortable.
 The villa is part of a condo complex and is close to several local villages.

 Italians have developed several villa complexes and hotels in the area.
 This fortunately brings some revenue and jobs into the area.
 Angel’s Bay Resort, Che Shale, Karibuni Villas, and Kola Beach Resort are a few.